-The primary endpoint, EFS, is defined as time from randomization to relapse or to death from any cause.
+The primary endpoint, EFS, is defined as time from randomisation to relapse or to death from any cause.
 Curves for the comparison of EFS will be produced using the method of Kaplan-Meier and compared using the log-rank test.

-Subgroup analyses will be performed in patient groups aged <40 and ≥40 years.
+Subgroup analyses will be performed in patient groups aged $\leq$ 40 and $\geq$ 41 years.
 If a relationship between CD20 expression and response is found, this will be used to define positive and negative groups for subgroup analysis of EFS by treatment.